EckoTan0804/wowchemy-blog/content/programming/python/py-basics/args_and_kwargs.md

 `*args` and `**kwargs` allow you to pass multiple arguments or keyword arguments to a function.

+- `args `will collect extra positional arguments as a tuple because the parameter name has a `*` prefix.
+- `kwargs `will collect extra keyword arguments as a dictionary because the parameter name has a `**` prefix

 For example, we neede to take a **various** numbers of arguments and compute their sum.